 - Other Income: Record and track the income you receive outside of your invoices in FreshBooks, so all your income is in one place.

 - Trial Balance: A statement of all the debit and credit balances in your chart of accounts.
-Any disagreement in the totals will show an error so you know what to investigate.

 - Chart of Accounts: A list of all accounts that help you categorize the transactions of your business.
-It helps you keep all your financial information organized in an accountant-friendly way.